Otus-DevOps-2022-11/AvallaSD_infra/README.md

 # AvallaSD_infra
 AvallaSD Infra repository

+# HW10
+Main HW done
+First time executing playbook we already have git repo cloned, so output is "success", because there is nothing to change here
+After clearing repo, playbook execution ends with "change" output, because now repo is absent, so the playbook needs to clone it, which means make a change

 # HW9
 Main HW done

 # HW8
 Main HW done
 + set up load balancer with nginx redirecting on one of reddit-app VMs If one dies, reddit app is still able on loadbalancer's external IP

 # HW7
 Main home task done

 # HW6
 ## Reddit IP and port